VLM-3R: Vision-Language Models Augmented with Instruction-Aligned 3D Reconstruction: Scalable Spatial and Temporal Data

-\paragraph{Route Planing Data Generation} The remaining task, Route Planning, involves generating high-level navigation descriptions within an environment.
-While the VSI-Bench benchmark~\cite{yang2024thinking} includes a limited set of only 194 human-annotated planning instances, this quantity is insufficient for robust model training.
-Therefore, to develop a 3D VLM adept at general spatial route planning, we employ the Habitat simulator~\cite{habitat} to generate accurate and plausible navigation routes at scale.
+\paragraph{Route Planning Data Generation} The Route Planning task involves producing high-level navigation descriptions within a given environment.
+Although VSI-Bench~\cite{yang2024thinking} includes 194 human-annotated instances, this scale is insufficient for robust training.
+To enable effective spatial route planning, we employ the Habitat simulator~\cite{habitat} to generate accurate and plausible navigation routes at scale.

-In this simulation task, an agent begins at a specified starting location and receives a human-generated navigation instruction that describes a path to a target goal location.
-The agent must follow this instruction by executing a sequence of discrete actions (e.g., turning, moving forward) to navigate towards the goal, concluding with a \textit{stop} action upon arrival or task completion.
-Throughout this navigation process, we first sample thousands of navigable paths in the 3D scenes and then generate corresponding textual descriptions based on the agent's position, orientation (including objects in view), and the specific path segments traversed.
-Object descriptions utilize accurate 3D ground-truth labels, selecting annotations that are relevant to the agent's current viewpoint and location.
-Finally, these textual descriptions are used to formulate 4,225 suitable QA pairs conforming to the VSI-Bench route planning task format.
+In this simulation setup, an agent starts at a specified location and receives a human-generated navigation instruction describing a path to a target goal.
+The agent follows this instruction by executing a sequence of discrete actions (e.g., turning, moving forward) to reach the goal, concluding with a \textit{stop} action upon arrival or completion.
+During navigation, we sample thousands of navigable paths in 3D scenes and generate corresponding textual descriptions based on the agent's position, orientation (including visible objects), and traversed path segments.
+Object descriptions use accurate 3D ground-truth labels, selecting annotations relevant to the agent's current viewpoint and location.
+Finally, these textual descriptions are used to construct 4{,}225 QA pairs that conform to the VSI-Bench route planning format.